OfficeDev/teams-toolkit/packages/vscode-extension/README.md

 - Once deploy is finished, go to the Visual Studio Code Debug Panel (Ctrl+Shift+D / ⌘⇧-D or View -> Run) and select Launch Remote (Edge).
 - Press the start button (green arrow) to launch your app - now running remotely on Azure!

-read more on [provision](https://docs.microsoft.com/en-us/microsoftteams/platform/toolkit/provision) and [deploy](https://docs.microsoft.com/en-us/microsoftteams/platform/toolkit/deploy) to Azure.
+Read more on [provision](https://docs.microsoft.com/en-us/microsoftteams/platform/toolkit/provision) and [deploy](https://docs.microsoft.com/en-us/microsoftteams/platform/toolkit/deploy) to Azure.

 ### Publish your application to Teams